OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-36.md

 ## Genesis 36:4

-Adah bore Eliphaz to Esau, and Basemath bore Reuel.
+Adah gave birth to Eliphaz for Esau, and Basemath gave birth to Reuel.

 ## Genesis 36:5